 The most popular professional field seems to be the construction management industry.
 Following graduation, SUNY Maritime College students earn an average of $54K.

-A Bachelor of Engineering in Mechanical Engineering (ME) leads to the highest pay for SUNY Maritime College grads (approximately $66K on average per year).
-Those holding a Bachelor's Degree are less fortunate in terms of earnings, bringing in $62K on average per year.
+A Bachelor of Engineering in Mechanical Engineering (ME) leads to the highest pay for SUNY Maritime College grads (around $66K on average per year).
+Those holding a Bachelor's Degree are less fortunate in terms of earnings, bringing in about $62K on average per year.

-Median pay for CUNY John Jay College of Criminal Justice grads is $54K, making their salaries most similar to those of SUNY Maritime College grads.
+Compensation averages $54K for CUNY John Jay College of Criminal Justice alumni, making their earnings most comparable to SUNY Maritime College grads.
 Other schools similar to SUNY Maritime College include the United States Merchant Marine Academy, the United States Coast Guard Academy, and Massachusetts Maritime Academy.

 |Academics||25th Percentile||75th Percentile|